arshiefatima/intelligent-automation-agent/README.md

-# 🤖 AI Automation Agent (LLM-Powered)
+# 🤖 AI Resume Analyzer (LLM + RAG Inspired)

 ## 🚀 Project Overview

-This project is an AI-powered automation system that uses Large Language Models (LLMs) to automate repetitive tasks such as content generation, analysis, and workflow execution.
+This project is an AI-powered Resume Analyzer that simulates how modern LLM and RAG-based systems evaluate resumes.

-It demonstrates how AI agents can reduce manual effort and improve productivity using Python and modern AI tools.
+It analyzes resumes based on job roles and provides:
+- Skill matching
+- Gap analysis
+- Intelligent feedback

+The system mimics how AI models process input and generate insights.
 ---

 ## 💡 Problem Statement